npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 -------------------------- | ------------------------------------------------------------ | -------
 Max Auto Prepare           | The maximum number SQL statements that can be automatically prepared at any given point.
 Beyond this number the least-recently-used statement will be recycled.
 Zero disables automatic preparation. | 0
 Auto Prepare Min Usages    | The minimum number of usages an SQL statement is used before it's automatically prepared. | 5 Use Perf Counters          | Makes Npgsql write performance information about connection use to Windows Performance Counters.
-[Read the docs](performance.md#performance-counters) for more info. | false
+[Read the docs](performance.md#performance-counters) for more info.
+Removed in 5.0. | false
 Read Buffer Size           | Determines the size of the internal buffer Npgsql uses when reading.
 Increasing may improve performance if transferring large values from the database. | 8192
 Write Buffer Size          | Determines the size of the internal buffer Npgsql uses when writing.
 Increasing may improve performance if transferring large values to the database. | 8192
 Socket Receive Buffer Size | Determines the size of socket receive buffer. | System-dependent